 Delegates will be invited from those responsible for strategy, tactical and operations to include police, SAR operators, lifesavers, government representatives, specialist flood and water response staff and senior managers, flood incident managers, instructors, tactical advisers and those responsible for specialist incident training in rescue response apparatus and services.

 To meet attendance requirements, participants must review each training module and complete all required course assignments, activities, quizzes etc. Participants will need to bring a device such as tablet or laptop to take notes, and participate in the class.
 To bring and wear their Department/Unit uniform, together with their ID.
-There will be a need to meet the USA Border Security and Citizen requirements.
+There will be a need to meet the venue country Border Security and Citizen requirements.

 This event will also be an opportunity for managers and tacticians to share their protocols for the benefit of all.